 - Use a step-by-step sequence in logical order.

 - Choose specific (wow) words.

 Planning with a Halloween Writing Prompt

-The next day, Ms. Sneed taught while Mr. Grow observed.
+The next day, Ms. Sneed taught the ELA block while Mr. Grow observed.
 She guided their planning with a series of questions:

 - Let’s visit a pumpkin patch.
 Which pumpkin will you choose?
 Will it be tall and skinny or short and fat?
 Is it a perfect sphere or oddly shaped?
 Think about the shape of your pumpkin and draw it on your paper.